 Although a brisk boil destroys botulism bacteria and toxins, it is not hot enough to destroy the spores.
 Now if you're going to eat the just-boiled food right away, that's okay.
 But if those spores are going to sit in a jar of incorrectly canned food on a shelf at room temperature, that could be a deadly problem.

 What do I mean by "incorrectly canned"?
 I mean that something that should have been pressure canned was processed in a boiling water bath instead.
 The reason that is so important is that a pressure canner heats the food to hotter than the temperature of boiling water.
 It gets the food all the way up to 240F/116C, which is hot enough to kill botulism spores.

-Here's why canning non-acidic foods in a boiling water bath is dangerous: The processing temperature in a boiling water bath cannot get hotter than 212F/100C, the temperature of boiling water at sea level.
+Canning non-acidic foods in a boiling water bath is dangerous because the processing temperature in a boiling water bath cannot get hotter than 212F/100C, the temperature of boiling water at sea level.
 So the bacteria are destroyed, but not the spores that can grow into more bacteria.

 Clostridium botulinum spores grow in an environment that has no air, is a temperature between 70F/21C and 110F/43C, and includes more than 35 percent moisture.
 Sound familiar?
 That's right - it's exactly the environment inside a canning jar of food stored in a kitchen cabinet at room temperature.

 But the good news for home canners is that botulism is wiped out by food that has an acidic pH.
 That translates into the happy fact that you can safely process pickled vegetables, sugar preserves, and fruits in a boiling water bath (which you can do with a regular stock pot).

 Temperatures below freezing, as well as moisture levels below 35 percent, also render botulism inactive, which is why it isn't a concern with frozen and dehydrated foods.